Metalab/metafridge/README.md

 metafridge
 ==========

-A command line tool to control the fridge at the Metalab.
+A command line tool to control the fridge at the Metalab. (and the whole Metafridge Fonera code)

 USAGE: metafridge [-h][-s style] message